Understanding sets of decreasing intervals

 We can also observe that, ignoring for the moment the question of which points belong to which set, every point is:

 - the left endpoint of infinitely many closed intervals, and

 - the left endpoint of infinitely many open intervals, and

 - the right endpoint of infinitely many closed intervals, and

-- the right endpoint of infinitely many closed intervals.
+- the right endpoint of infinitely many open intervals.

 So, for example, if a point is the right endpoint of a complete open interval of a set X, that point is the left endpoint of infinitely many closed intervals.
 And since, by definition, that point is not a point of the set X, then it can only be a point of some other set Y, and so it must be the left endpoint of some closed interval of the set Y - the other points of that interval are given by the definition of Y - it could be a single point degenerate interval or it could be a non-degenerate interval.

 Consider what can be in the set B. Any set of intervals has to consist of either degenerate intervals, non-degenerate intervals, or some combination of both.
 But there cannot be any non-degenerate intervals in the set B, since every non-degenerate interval must include rationals, which must be in the set A. (Footnote: Given the two endpoints of a non-degenerate interval, then since they are different, there are infinitely many points in that interval, and which must include rationals. ) Hence the only possibility is that if there are points in the set B, then they must all be degenerate single point closed intervals.
 Furthermore they must all be irrational, since all rational points must be in the set A.

 Endpoints of complete intervals of A